rwth-i6/returnn-experiments/2018-asr-attention/librispeech/full-setup-attention/README.md

 as it is described in our paper [Improved training of end-to-end attention models for speech recognition](https://arxiv.org/abs/1805.03294), which yields very competitive results;
 when used together with a LSTM language model, this is currently state-of-the-art.
+See also ["WER are we"](https://github.com/syhw/wer_are_we) for a comparison.

-It also includes the dataset download and preparation.
+This setup also includes the dataset download and preparation.

 All the data will be created in a `data` subdirectory.
 The raw dataset files will be downloaded to `data/dataset-raw` (about 58GB).
 This can be deleted once the dataset preparation is finished.